Nexfinity/CakeyBot-Wiki/auto-responder.md

 4. You can then create, delete, and edit any responses on this page.
 You can get an overview of any flags that are available below.&#x20;

 # Flags

+> Note: Only a single auto responder will ever trigger on a given message, even if the meet meets the requirements of multiple auto responders.
+This selection is prioritized by the lowest ID of any matching responders.
+{.is-info}

 * Exact Match
   * Default behavior, looks for exact match strings